 Note: WIGOS monitoring centres are global NWP centres contributing to the WIGOS Data Quality Monitoring System (WDQMS), namely, the German weather service Deutscher Wetterdienst (DWD), the European Centre for Medium-range Weather Forecasts (ECMWF), the Japan Meteorological Agency (JMA) and the United States National Centers for Environmental Prediction (NCEP).

-Currently,In figure 11.1 (from January 2023), large gaps exist over land and sea where essential surface-based observations are missing.
-For instance, surface pressure observations are not available to WIGOS monitoring centres from stations that are silent (“non-reporting”), shown in Figure 11.1 by black dots.
+In figure 11.1 (from January 2023), large gaps exist over land and sea where essential surface-based observations are missing.
+For instance, surface pressure observations are not available to WIGOS monitoring centres from stations that are silent (“non-reporting”), shown by black dots.
 Red or orange dots show where observations are available but are not currently shared internationally at the required temporal frequency.

 In response to the persistent geographical gaps in data coverage, the adoption of GBON by the WMO Members represents a new approach in which the basic surface-based observing network, necessary for feeding the NWP models with input data, is designed, defined and monitored at the global level.